kishennaicker/kishennaicker/README.md

 ### About Me
-	~ 👋 Hi there, I'm Kishen, software development student ~ 💻 Studying Java, C# using dotnet core and notnet framework, SQL, NoSql, web development focusing on MVC frameworks ~ Studying Python in my free time
+	~ 👋 Hi there, I'm Kishen, software development student ~ 💻 Studying Java, C# using dotnet core and notnet framework, SQL, NoSql, web development focusing on MVC frameworks ~ Well versed in Android Devlopment, both backend and frontend ~ Studying Python in my free time
 	~ I’m currently working on exapnding my knowledge in the programming field